 Highlights from the Exhibition

-Organized by Maritza Lacayo, Curatorial Assistant.
+George Segal is organized by Maritza Lacayo, Curatorial Assistant.
 Funding for the conservation of this artwork was generously provided through a grant from the Bank of America Art Conservation Project.
 Ongoing support for PAMM’s project galleries from Knight Foundation is gratefully acknowledged.